Awards presented by the Moravian Music Foundation

 and work of the Moravian Church and the Foundation.

 The Board of Trustees has established three awards: the Moramus Award, the Award of Merit, and the James V. Salzwedel Award.
-Nominations for these awards may be submitted to the Nominations and Awards Team.
-This Team, upon investigation and evaluation, shall recommend, with appropriate documentation, candidates for these awards to the Board of Trustees for action.
+Nominations for these awards should be written and submitted to the Nominations and Awards Team of the MMF Board.
+(Contact: Nola 336-725-0651 or Gwyn 610-866-3340 or email@example.com) This Team, upon investigation and evaluation, shall recommend, with appropriate documentation, candidates for these awards to the Board of Trustees for action.